- Who are caregivers, and what do they do?

-Most caregivers are hesitant to take a break from their caregiving responsibilities for a short time.
+Most caregivers hesitate to take a break from their caregiving responsibilities, even for a short time.
 In fact, most would probably feel guilty if they did this.
 But no one can be a caregiver every day, 24 hours a day, for many months and even years.
-Try to get out of the house and away from your loved one every day – even if it’s only to take a short walk or do some shopping.
-If you cannot leave them alone and don’t have friends or family to relieve you, you may want to look into professional help.
+Try to get out of the house and away from your loved one every day – even if it’s only to take a short walk or shop for food.
+If you can’t leave the patient alone and don’t have friends or family to relieve you, you may want to look into getting professional help.

 Depending on the state, Medicaid or Medicare may help cover the costs.
 Also check with the patient’s health insurance to see what kind of respite help might be offered.
 See the “To learn more about caregiving and coping” section for groups that can help you find respite care where you live.

 Are there tools to help the patient be more independent?